myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Most edX courses include opportunities to discuss specific video lectures, reading assignments, questions, or other course content.
 Each of these content- specific discussion opportunities is called a *topic*.
-When these discussion topics are included in a course, they appear below the content they apply to.
+When these discussion topics are included in a course, they typically appear below the content they apply to.

 .. image:: /Images/Discussion_content_specific.png
  :alt: A discussion topic that appears below a video in the course, identified by a "Show Discussion" link